Sortment vs HubSpot for Email Marketing: Which Is Actually Built for Lifecycle?

 Frequently Asked Questions About Sortment vs HubSpot for Email Marketing

-Is HubSpot good for lifecycle email marketing?
+Is HubSpot good for email marketing?

 Can Sortment replace HubSpot?